 A Few Ways to Use Your Homemade Chicken Base

-(Note: if the copykat recipe says chicken stock or bouillon, swapping it out for chicken base will give you a tastier dish.
-I’ve been switching to chicken base more and more.)
+(Note: If the copycat recipe calls for chicken stock or bouillon, swapping it out for chicken base will yield a tastier dish.
+I’ve been switching to a chicken base more and more.)

 - Chicken Gravy – Learn how to make it.